danwfreeman/flap-nav/Readme.md

 # React Module Navigation System

-A simple, easy to configure, responsive navigation menu system.
+React responsive navigation menu.
+The simplest configuration, easy to use.

 With a JSON config file, build an HTML navigation menu for use in any React based website.
+No more editing HTML or nested jsx code when your navigation menu items change.
+Instead, edit the intuitive JSON config.

 [![Package Version](https://img.shields.io/npm/v/flap-nav.svg)](https://www.npmjs.com/package/flap-nav)